rasmusab/officialcocktails/officialcocktails.com/content/cocktails/pisco_sour.md

 ![](/cocktail-images/pisco_sour.jpeg)

-## Directions for how to make a Pisco sour
+## Directions for how to make the Pisco sour

 1. Combine 60 ml of Pisco, 30 ml of lemon juice, and 20 ml of simple syrup in a cocktail shaker.
 2. Add one egg white to the mixture.